-If you’ve lived together as a couple without marrying or entering a civil partnership, you don’t have an automatic right to make a claim on your ex-partner for a share of any business interests when you separate.
+If you’ve lived together as a couple without marrying or entering a civil partnership, and you separate, you don’t have an automatic right to make a claim on your ex-partner for a share of any business interests.

 But you might be able to make a claim in court for compensation if your ex-partner won’t honour commitments they’ve made if: